rakesh08061994/HASHNODE-BACKUP/cmen0qrxq001p02jp7rv38dx9.md

 ---

-> *Most of the time in their life, people find themselves lost, lazy, and waiting for someone else to help them out of the darkness.
-But the truth is—strength comes from within.
-We rise when we decide to take that first step forward.*
->
-> *Every big journey begins with a small step.
-I believe that even small progress is still progress.
-Fear and laziness may try to stop us, but discipline and consistency always win.
-What truly matters is starting, and then moving forward—step by step—with confidence and purpose.*
->
-> *With this mindset, I’m beginning to share my learnings through this blog.
-The tool I recently started exploring is* ***\[Tool Name\]****, and in this post, I’ll walk you through what I’ve discovered, how I practiced it, and why it can add real value.*

----

-In this blog we are going to create a GitLab project, that will showcase the skillset regarding GitLab tool.
+> In this blog we are going to create a GitLab project, that will showcase the skillset regarding GitLab tool.
-So project will look like this

-# Open your GitLab account

 # Create a Group and a project within

-You can create a group, directly go to **“New group“** button, there you will see two ways to create group, but you need to create a group by click on **“Create Group“** .
+Open your GitLab account and follow these steps one by one.
+I will guide you if you are starting from basic, so you have to create a group, for this directly go to GitLab account and click on **“New group“** button, there you will see two ways to create group, but you need to create a group by click on **“Create Group“** .
 Give him a name and done, you have successfully created a group.
 In GitLab, your group is like user account in GitHub, ex: **GitHub-username**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1755861555972/27535335-1216-4dac-8c65-b9a0f01a4268.png align="center")